 RTP (Real-Time Processing): In payment processing, it refers to immediate processing of transactions, which is crucial in e-commerce.

-10 Legal & Compliance Acronyms in E-commerce
+11 Legal & Compliance Acronyms in Ecommerce

 In e-commerce, navigating the complex landscape of legal and compliance issues is crucial.